rendered-obsolete/rendered-obsolete.github.io/_posts/2020/2020-1-24-abroad_flights.md

 ### Sleep Aids

-Neck cushions, eye masks, auxillary bedding, etc.  I don't like carrying extra, bulky stuff and rarely sleep anyway, so I don't have strong opinions about this stuff.
+Neck cushions, eye masks, auxiliary bedding, etc.  I don't like carrying extra, bulky stuff and rarely sleep anyway, so I don't have strong opinions about this stuff.

 ### Meds